RedisLabs/redislabs-docs/content/rs/administering/database-operations/slave-ha.md

 ## Cooldown Periods

 Both the cluster and the database have cooldown periods.
-Slave relocation cannot run on another node in a cluster until the cooldown period for the cluster passes.
+Slave relocation cannot run on another node in a cluster until the cooldown period for the cluster passes, which is 1 hour.
-Similarly, the database cannot go through another slave relocation until the cooldown period for the database passes.
+Similarly, the database cannot go through another slave relocation until the cooldown period for the database passes, which is 24 hours.

+To configure this grace period from rladmin, run:

+    * For a cluster:

+        rladmin tune cluster slave_ha_cooldown_period <time_in_seconds>

+    * For a database:

+        rladmin tune cluster slave_ha_bdb_cooldown_period <time_in_seconds>

 ## Alerts